-4.4 Landscape Buffer
+4.4 Hamlet Buffer

-As previously discussed, the Glen Williams Secondary Plan boundary is located along the northwestern edge of the subject site.
-A landscape buffer with the intent of preserving the hamlet character is proposed along this boundary and as per policy is permitted to regenerate as private natural areas.
+As previously discussed, the Glen Williams Secondary Plan identifies a hamlet buffer along the northwestern edge of the subject site, with the intent of preserving the hamlet character.
+The lands within the hamlet buffer are permitted to regenerate as private natural areas.

-The new development proposes a 4.5 metre landscpae buffer with enhanced planting, on private property.
-Guidelines that apply to the landscape buffer include:
+The new development proposes a 4.5 metre buffer with enhanced planting, on private property.
+Guidelines that apply to the hamlet buffer include: